mapbender/mapbender-documentation/en/functions/export/printclient.rst

 * **print templates:** You find the print templates at **app/Resources/MapbenderPrintBundle/templates/**.
 Create your own print template to provide an individual output for your application.

+* **default directories**: Mapbender saves its generated print files in your browsers default download folder.
+If you choose to use the queued print, please note that your files will be saved under the Mapbender directory **web/prints/**.

 Create your individual templates
 ================================